-11. Skill Sets required:
+Skill Sets Required:

-A clear goal is essential for any strategic initiative.
-Without one, it can be difficult to make decisions and stay focused on what needs to be done.
-A good goal should be specific, measurable, achievable, relevant, and time-bound.
+Without one, it can be challenging to make decisions and stay focused on what teams need to do.

 The strategic plan provides the details of how to achieve the desired outcomes.
 The product manager needs to come up with a strategy that is both realistic and achievable.

 A clearly defined goal ensures that teams can make all decisions based on what is required to reach this goal, making it a more efficient process.